 First, the bad news.
 If you present an idea like this to a venture capitalist you’ll probably get a polite response and then never hear from them again.
 They’ll quickly size up the market and decide that it’s not going to become one of the unicorns they spend their days chasing.

 There is, however, more good news than bad news.
 Firstly, assuming you can build the product, you’ll have a much easier time selling it than a more generic platform.
 That’s because you already have ties in this community, know exactly what its members want, and can deliver a very tailored experience.
 And once the first few people experience it, the word can spread much quicker than in a broader community.

-Even today you can use no-code tools to build a full Airbnb for your niche audience in just a few weeks and without code.
+Even today you can use no-code tools like Bubble to build a full Airbnb for your niche audience in just a few weeks and without code.
 And not just a very simple, minimal version - a full version with payments, messaging, reviews, and, of course, the tailored plant-related features that are needed in order to make this particular Airbnb a success.

 This means that in the coming years we’re going to see thousands of “long-tail” software startups - companies that will use tailored tech to serve a narrow niche.
 These startups probably won’t reach unicorn status but their low cost structure (some will consist of just one person) will guarantee that they’re able to stay profitable and serve their audience in a way that no generic product ever could.

 Broadly speaking — and just as with code — no-code applications fall into two broad categories: Proof of Concept (PoC) builds and production-grade software products.

 The key distinction is how long a team intends to use the software they develop.